Best Practices for Data Destruction

 - Understand your data

 Before your data and IT assets are destroyed, you must be aware of where your data is.
-While PCs, CDs, USB sticks, tablets and company smartphones are an obvious location, data also sits on desktop phones, scanners and printers.
+While PCs, CDs, USB sticks, tablets, and company smartphones are an obvious location, data also sits on desktop phones, scanners and printers.

 Furthermore, if your company allows employees to receive company email on their personal devices such as their smartphones, you are responsible for this data too.
-Therefore, a full inventory of where data sits in your organisation is vital.
+Therefore, a full inventory of where data sits in your organization is vital.

 - Decide on a data destruction strategy